 Take marine debris.
 Each year, billions of pounds of trash enter the ocean, wreaking havoc on marine life and habitats.
 The staggering volume of discarded bags, foam, and plastic are frequently consumed – often with fatal effects – by marine mammals, fish, and birds that mistake it for food.
 Abandoned fishing nets, another typical form of marine debris, can drift for years, trapping fish and mammals.
 The debris issue can be exacerbated by ocean currents, which corral the trash into massive garbage patches.
 One in the North Pacific, known as the Pacific Trash Vortex, is about the size of Texas.

 We believe today’s complex ocean pollution challenges present opportunities for innovation.
-In honor of World Oceans Day on June 8, we’d like to showcase the young innovators and entrepreneurs within our community who are working to prevent ocean pollution — by contributing to the circular economy or preventing debris and other contaminants from winding up in our oceans.
+In honor of World Oceans Day on June 8, we’d like to showcase the early-stage innovators and entrepreneurs within our community who are working to prevent ocean pollution — by contributing to the circular economy or preventing debris and other contaminants from winding up in our oceans.

 University of California, Davis